In one of the most famous quotes from the 1990s, Rodney King asked: “Can we all get along?”

-And I would add that in this post 2008 Great Recession era, all employees are now salespeople.
+And I would add that in this post-2008 Great Recession era, all employees are now salespeople.
 If you have any employee who doesn’t think that way, fire him.
 You either work or sink together.
-It’s that simply.
+It’s that simple.

 3).
 Old School isn’t always bad.
 Frankly, I think it’s a myth that older salespeople don’t “get technology”.
 I’m an older salesperson – not only do I get technology, I embrace it.
 The same is true with social media.
 (I even taught myself WordPress.org to write and publish this blog).
 In short, anything that I can help me sell better and exceed my quota, I’m all ears.

 However, there are still some old school salespeople that give the rest of us a bad name.
 You know the kind – they don’t use LinkedIn, they never heard of Twitter, they don’t enter sales notes in a CRM, they don’t use an Outlook calendar to schedule appointments, etc. However, over the years, many old-school salespeople have developed enough relationships and goodwill among their clients that are essential to a company’s growth.
 That’s OK.
 Leave them along.
 As the old saying goes “if it’s not broken, don’t fix it.”

 Too often, new managers will come in and try to “shake things up” by imposing too many new rules too quickly without first learning how the sales or marketing departments are operating.
 As a result of their heavy-handed tactics (mostly a result of their insecurity and arrogance), good employees leave and the new managers have to start building their teams from scratch.
 Most companies can’t afford this costly and time-consuming mistake.